Office of Responsible Research Practices

 • Following screening, Ohio State’s approval to cede review is issued through Buck-IRB.
 The approval must be submitted to NCH with the full NCH IRB/exempt application.

-Note: After initial approval, investigators should submit all subsequent study requests and documents (except those involving personnel changes) directly to NCH, following NCH guidelines.
-Changes in Ohio State PI, co-investigators, or key personnel must be entered into the Buck-IRB system and receive Ohio State authorization before submitting the change to NCH.
+After initial approval, investigators should submit all subsequent study requests and documents (except those involving personnel changes) directly to NCH, following NCH guidelines.
+Changes in Ohio State PI, co-investigators, or key personnel must be entered into Buck-IRB and receive Ohio State authorization before submitting the change to NCH.

 Senior IRB Protocol Analyst